 KEY WORDS: ASCII American Standard Code for Information Interchange Binary A numeric system that only uses 2 digits, 0 and 1 CD-R CD-Recordable.
 A CD/DVD that data can be saved to CD-ROM A read only CD/DVD/Blue-ray CD-RW CD-Rewritable.
-A Cd/DVD that data can be saved to then then reused CPU Central Processing Unit Denary system Also known as the decimal system Hardware A computing object you can touch, such as a keyboard or a printer Input device A piece of computing hardware that can be used to enter data into a computer, such as a keyboard or a mouse Output device A piece of computing hardware that displays or outputs data, such as a monitor or a speaker RAM Random Access Memory RFID Radio frequency ID ROM Read Only Memory Software A computer program (a computing object that you cannot touch) such as Microsoft Word, Internet explorer or Scratch Storage device A piece of computing hardware that is used to permanently record or store data, such as a hard drive or a CD 1.
+A Cd/DVD that data can be saved to then then reused CPU Central Processing Unit Denary system Also known as the decimal system Hardware A computing object you can touch, such as a keyboard or a printer Input device A piece of computing hardware that can be used to enter data into a computer, such as a keyboard or a mouse Output device A piece of computing hardware that displays or outputs data, such as a monitor or a speaker RAM Random Access Memory RFID Radio frequency ID ROM Read Only Memory Software A computer program (a computing object that you cannot touch) such as Microsoft Word, Internet explorer or Scratch Storage device A piece of computing hardware that is used to permanently record or store data, such as a hard drive or a CD the letter 'a'.
+There are 8 bits in 1 byte.